 You'll usually need antifungal medicine to get rid of thrush.
 This can be a tablet you take, a tablet you insert into your vagina (pessary) or a cream to relieve the irritation.

 Thrush should clear up within 7 to 14 days of starting treatment.

 You do not need to treat partners unless they have symptoms.

-You might need to take treatment for longer (for up to 6 months) if you keep getting thrush (you get it more than 4 times in 12 months).
+You might need to take treatment for longer (up to 6 months) if you keep getting thrush (you get it more than 4 times in 12 months).

-A GP or sexual health clinic can help identify if something is causing your thrush, such as your period or sex.
+Before you begin treatment, a GP can help identify if something is causing your thrush, such as your period or sex.

 They'll recommend how often you should use treatment.